 World’s largest dataset for perception

 The largest data volume is generated by the six high-performance cameras from the Oryx ORX-10G-71S7-series.
-Each monochrome camera is able to generate up to 0.765 GB/s (3208×2200 maximum resolution in 10-bit depth at 91 fps).
-Each frame is fed through the Nvidia Quadro card for lossless compression in HEVC format.
-As a comparison, the second largest producer of data are the lidars, each writing 4,800,000 points per second corresponding to about 75 MB/s.
-Each of the two servers connects to three cameras, where recordings are written to the 15.36 TB SSD drives.
+Each camera is able to generate up to 0.765 GB/s (3208×2200 maximum resolution in 10-bit depth at 91 fps).
+As a comparison, the second largest producer of data are the lidars, each writing 2,621,440 points per second corresponding to about 75 MB/s.
+Each of the two servers connects to three cameras, where recordings are written to a 15.36 TB SSD drive.
 Therefore, the total time that the full logging system can be active is around 76 min.
-After such logging run, the SSD can then be dumped onto an SATA disk in about 25 h for further post-processing into the cloud service backend.
 Note that a full trip of data correspond to two such disks, resulting in about 30 TB of data.

 In order to offer more fair benchmarking of algorithms, and to avoid moving large amounts of data, the Reeds dataset comes with a evaluation backend running in the cloud.
 External researchers uploads their algorithms as source code or as binaries, and the evaluation and comparison towards other algorithms is then carried out automatically.
 The data collection routes were planned for the purpose of supporting stereo vision and depth perception, optic and scene flow, odometry and simultaneous localization and mapping, object classification and tracking, semantic segmentation, and scene and agent prediction.
 The automated evaluation measures both algorithm accuracy towards annotated data or ground truth positioning, but also per-frame execution time and feasibility towards formal real-time, as standard deviation of per-frame execution time.
 In addition, each algorithm is also tested on 12 preset combinations of resolutions and frame rates as individually found in other datasets.
 From this design, Reeds can be viewed as a superset, as it can mimic the data properties other datasets.